Andereoo/TkinterWeb/docs/source/usage.rst

    $ pip install tkinterweb

-You can run the TkinterWeb Demo to see if it worked!
+You can run the TkinterWeb demo to see if it worked!

 >>> from tkinterweb import Demo
 >>> Demo()